pgilad/leasot/README.md

 - Supported default types are `TODO` and `FIXME` - case insensitive.
 - Additional types can be added (using `tags` in cli and `customTags` in `leasot.parse`)
 - New extensions can be associated with bundled parsers as many languages have overlapping syntax
-- Supports leading references.
-E.g. `// TODO(tregusti): Make this better`
+- Supports both leading and trailing references.
+E.g. `// TODO(tregusti): Make this better` or `// TODO: Text /tregusti`

 ## Supported languages: